Curtin horse paddock walk directions

 The 'step-through' has recently been raised so some dogs may need to be lifted through.
 If you have a large dog, e.g. a greyhound, you may prefer to follow the fence-line left for about 50 metres where there is another easier step-through, then back track.

 The downhill track is faint or obscured in long grass but you can't go wrong if you just continue in a fairly straight line downhill.
 Be careful of your footing as the grass may obscure loose stones underfoot and the ground is uneven and steep in places.

 Be aware that there may be horses in this paddock as they are rotated regularly through six different paddocks.
-We strongly recommend you walk your dog on leash when horses are in the paddock as there are risks to your dog (from a fatal kick) and horse owners have raised concerns about their horses being harassed by loose (and unpredictable) dogs.
 The vast majority of paddock horses are placid but please don't approach them.
 Horses are by nature unpredictable, easily spooked and should not be approached by inexperienced people (that's why you never see horses in a petting zoo).

 As in any semi bush setting in Canberra there may also be kangaroos.
 We've noticed an appreciable increase in their presence over the last year, so take care if you have chase inclined dogs.
 There may also be snakes but in 40 years of walking here we've only surprised two.

 9. At the fence, go through another step-through just to your left onto a wide bridle path.
 Follow the bridle path straight ahead.

 10. After a few metres the bridle path crosses a small creek.
 Nearly immediately after, go through a small gate on your right.
 Close it securely and follow the faint but distinct dirt track between the creek on your right and another fence on your left.
 (If you reach a yard and carpark you have gone too far - retrace your steps until you find the small gate near the creek.)